NixImagery/family/_posts/2020-03-29-Audrey-Bourne.md

 # tags:
 #     - example
 ---
-{% newthought "Audrey Bourne" %} almost made it to her 90th birthday which would have been on the 7th June.
+{% marginfigure 'ajb-89' 'assets/img/Audrey-89.jpg' 'Audrey, at home, July 2019, aged 89.'  %}{% newthought "Audrey Bourne" %} almost made it to her 90th birthday which would have been on the 7th June, 2020.
 She passed away on 20th March 2020 at the Princess Alexandra Hospital, Harlow.
 <!--more-->

 ## Synopsis